 The second general arrangement option considered in the workshop features ammonia tanks on the open deck aft.
 The capacity of the tanks had to be reduced to 350m3 each and the ammonia bunker stations relocated accordingly.
 The re-liquefaction plant is also relocated.
 All piping from the TCS to the boundary of the engine room are in a ducted tunnel and gas tight.
 The piping inside the engine room is double walled.
 The bunker station has been moved aft close to ammonia tank.
-Figure 27 shows this GA.
+Figure 29 shows this GA.

-4.3.3.1 Results and Recommendations
+Figure 29.
+GA - NH3 tank on aft Deck of RO-Pax 4.3.3.1 Results and Recommendations